 \section{$(D_n,E_m)$ theories}

 In this section, we discuss the $(D_n, E_{6,7,8})$ theories.
+In contrast to the $(A_n, E_{6,7,8})$ theories, the Calabi-Yau hypersurfaces associated with the former contain a crepant divisor.
+The latter is an exceptional divisor that quantifies how much the hypersurface singularity can be ``smoothened'' by means of the crepant resolution.
+It has been observed in \cite{ Closset:2020scj, Closset:2020afy, Carta:2021dyx} that, for a given $(G,G')$ theory, the number of crepant divisor is equal to the difference between the Higgs branch dimension and the number of mass parameters.
+In particular, it was pointed out in \cite{Carta:2021dyx} that the presence of the crepant divisors in the $(D_n, D_m)$ theories lead to the presence of a non-abelian gauge group of the symplectic type in the corresponding mirror theories.

-In contrast to the $(A_n, E_{6,7,8})$ theories, the former contain a crepant divisor.
-Even though the crepant divisors are also present in most of the $(D_n, D_m)$ theories studied in our previous work \cite{Carta:2021dyx}, we find that their presence in the $(A_n, E_{6,7,8})$ leads to a much higher level of complication in the Higgs branch structures and in finding the correct mirror theories.
+Even though the physical implication of the crepant divisors is well-understood in the context of the $(D_n, D_m)$ theories in our previous work \cite{Carta:2021dyx}, we find that their presence in the $(A_n, E_{6,7,8})$ leads to a much higher level of complication in the Higgs branch structures and in finding the correct mirror theories.
 For example, it was pointed out in \cite{Gaiotto:2012uq} that the $(D_4, E_6)$ theory has a ``bad'' class $\CS$ description in the sense of \cite{Gaiotto:2012uq} and that the theory can flow to either to a theory of a collection of free hypermultiplets, or an interacting rank-one $E_6$ theory with a free hypermultiplet.